xicato/xig-documentation/api_doc.md

 ----
-<a id="markdown-45-enable-and-disable-sensor-response" name="45-enable-and-disable-sensor-response"></a>
+<a id="markdown-enable-and-disable-sensor-response" name="enable-and-disable-sensor-response"></a>
-## 4.5.
-Enable and Disable Sensor Response
+## Enable and Disable Sensor Response
 **Change Status:** Disable calls are new in 1.7.0.
 Documentation was added for _all_ calls with the release of 1.7.0.

   Enable or disable the sensor mode for a given ID.